 All operations begin with entering your PIN code, followed by the <OK> key.
+(Beeper feedback is provided for each key press)

 If the PIN code is valid at this time, the CODE lamp will turn on and the User is considered "logged on".